shajisn/VODAppleTV/README.md

-# appletv-boilerplate
+# IPStudio VOD Application for AppleTV
-A boilerplate for bootstrapping AppleTV apps using [atvjs](https://github.com/emadalam/atvjs).
+This application uses TVML and ATVJS

 ### Getting Started